m3g/ComplexMixtures.jl/docs/src/references.md

 If this package was useful to you, please cite the following papers:

-* L. Martínez, **MDDF.jl: A package to study the structure of solutions of solute and solvent of complex geometries.** To be published, 2020.
+* L. Martínez, **ComplexMixtures: A package to study the structure of solutions of solute and solvent of complex geometries.** To be published, 2020.

 * L. Martínez, S. Shimizu, **Molecular interpretation of preferential